Heraldry of The Right Reverend Jon Ignatius Lumanog’s Episcopal Seal

 ‪Today in the Anglican Communion’s cycle of prayer, we pray for the Church of South India.

-This was from being welcomed on my visit to Hyderabad, India a few years ago.
+This was from being welcomed on my most recent visit to Hyderabad, India.

 On 27 April 2019, The Venerable Canon Dr. Jon Ignatius Lumanog was ordained and consecrated as an Anglican Bishop according to the Rite of the 1928 Book of Common Prayer (“The Form of Ordaining or Consecrating a Bishop,” 1928 BCP, page 547).